Home for Global Students

 2.Viridian

-Viridian lists among the top of the best neighborhood of Arlington TX.
+Viridian is listed among the best neighborhoods in Arlington, TX, primarily for its refined living style combining peace, greenery, and modern sophistication.
 It is a high-end community located in the northeast of Arlington, renowned for its green living philosophy and abundant outdoor activity spaces.
 Viridian boasts over 600 acres of open green spaces, including multiple lakes, streams, and wetlands.
-Furthermore, the community boasts over a dozen parks, tennis courts, dog parks, and more, providing residents with exceptional opportunities to connect with nature and engage in outdoor activities.
-Viridian offers a diverse range of residential options, from colonial-style single-family homes to Victorian-inspired town homes and ultra-modern apartments.
-Viridian is renowned for its low crime rate, with most residents reporting virtually no criminal incidents within the community.
+Furthermore, the community boasts over a dozen parks, tennis courts, dog parks, and more, which provide exceptional opportunities to connect with nature and engage in outdoor activities, making it one of the best Arlington neighborhoods for pet owners and outdoor enthusiasts.

 Places to visit